SigSando/site/index.md

 {: .text-center }
 ## <span style="color: orange; font-weight: bold;">Welcome to my website and cybersecurity blog.</span>

-This is a free resource for anyone, which provides a insight and research into the cybersecurity field, IT fundamentals, and other personal items.
+This is a free resource for everyone to utilize, which provides a ground level approach into learning cybersecurity, IT fundamentals, and also hosts other personal endeavors.
 Its an opportunity for myself to practice technical writing and teaching.
-This website can be an awesome tool for anyone to reference, search, and have quick access to learning material.
-I try to have pride in originality, however, I pull inspiration and guidance from many other people.
+I try to have pride in authentic and original creation, however, I pull inspiration and guidance from many other people.
 I try my best to credit those individuals I learn from.
 Please enjoy. -Alex

 Coming Soon!